hexatomic/hexatomic/docs/dev/src/development/workflow/repositories.md

     - source files for user and developer/maintainer documentation
 - **`releng`**
     - configuration and release engineering files
+- **`.github`**
-- **`.github`** GitHub specific configuration, like issue templates and workflows of the GitHub Actions CI
+    - GitHub specific configuration, such as issue templates and workflows of the GitHub Actions CI

 ### Setup details